unixorn/awesome-zsh-plugins/README.md

 * [zgen-compinit-tweak](https://github.com/seletskiy/zsh-zgen-compinit-tweak) - Make compinit run only once after all loading is done by zgen.
 * [zhooks](https://github.com/agkozak/zhooks) - Displays the contents of any ZSH hook arrays and the code of any hook functions that have been defined.
 Useful for debugging.
 * [zinfo_line](https://github.com/kmhjs/zinfo_line) - Makes more information available to ZSH themes.
-* [zjump](https://github.com/qoomon/zjump) - Simplify zsh directory navigation; jump to already visited, parent or sub folders
+* [zjump](https://github.com/qoomon/zjump) - Simplify ZSH directory navigation; jump to already visited, parent or sub folders.
 * [zredis](https://github.com/zdharma/zredis) - Adds Redis database support, with `database_key` <-> `shell_variable` binding.
 Supports all data types.
 * [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh.
 * [zsnapshot](https://github.com/psprint/zsnapshot) - Adds command to dump the current ZSH state into a file, for later restoration by sourcing the snapshot file.